Grand National betting guide: All 34 horses ranked and rated

 With 34 horses poised to arrive at the start line, I Am Maximus will hope for a repeat outing after storming to a dominant victory in 2024.

-The Gordon Elliott horse is by no means a sure bet this year, though, with the field for potential victors opening up even further after Gold Cup winner Inothewayurthinkin was ruled out of the race - having topped the market within minutes of claiming a glorious upset over Galopin des Champs in the iconic race at Prestbury Park.
+The Willie Mullins horse is by no means a sure bet this year, though, with the field for potential victors opening up even further after Gold Cup winner Inothewayurthinkin was ruled out of the race - having topped the market within minutes of claiming a glorious upset over Galopin des Champs in the iconic race at Prestbury Park.

 Predicting the winner is always a challenge, but with the exact field now confirmed, we’ve rated all the runners and riders on a one-to-five star scale to give you a headstart on the opposition.